microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 # InnerEye-DataSelection

+TODO: Maybe name the root folder as `InnerEye-DataQuality` instead of DataSelection to make it consistent.
+And make the associated renaming in the files.

-## About this sub-repository:
+## Contents of this sub-repository:

-This subfolder contains all the code associated to the pre-print ["Active label cleaning: Improving dataset quality under resource constraints"](https://arxiv.org/abs/2109.00574).
+This folder contains all the source code associated to the manuscript ["Bernhardt et al.: Active label cleaning: Improving dataset quality under resource constraints"](https://arxiv.org/abs/2109.00574).

-In particular, this subfolder provides the tools to:
+In particular, this folder provides the tools for:
-1. Train noise robust models (co-teaching, ELR, SSL pretraining and finetuning capabilities)
+1. Label noise robust training (e.g. co-teaching, ELR, self-supervised pretraining and finetuning capabilities)
-2. Run the label cleaning simulation benchmark proposed in the above mentioned manuscript.
+2. The label cleaning simulation benchmark proposed in the above mentioned manuscript.
-3. Run the model selection benchmark.
+3. The model selection benchmark.
-4. All the code related to our benchmark datasets CIFAR10H and our proposed NoisyChestXray benchmark.
+4. All the code related to our benchmark datasets "CIFAR10H" and "NoisyChestXray".

 ## Installation: